-Author: Dr Emily Ryder, Dermatology registrar, Auckland, New Zealand.
-Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Dr Emily Ryder, Dermatology Registrar, Auckland, New Zealand.
+Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Maria McGivern/Gus Mitchell.
 January 2018.

 Oral allergy syndrome refers to oropharyngeal symptoms triggered by eating specific raw foods.